Predictive energy management for hybrid electric aircraft propulsion systems

 The distribution of the electrical power over time is also illustrated in Fig.~\ref{fig:strategies} in comparison with other energy management strategies.
 The charge-depleting-charge-sustaining (CDCS) strategy is a heuristic that uses all the electrical energy at the beginning of the flight until the battery is depleted and then relies solely on the gas turbine for the remainder of the flight.
 Interestingly, the proposed ADMM-based approach is the antithesis of this strategy, allocating a non-negligible part of the electrical power at the end of the flight.
 The third strategy illustrated in Fig.~\ref{fig:strategies} uses the ADMM algorithm but ignores the aircraft mass variation.
 Interestingly, this (necessarily suboptimal) solution distributes the electrical power uniformly over the duration of the flight.
 In this case the strategy is dominated by the need to reduce electrical losses; neglecting the aircraft mass variation means that the potential savings due to fuel burn early in the flight are not exploited.

 The superiority of the presented variable mass ADMM solver over other strategies is shown in Table \ref{tab:fuel}.
 The heuristic CDCS strategy is used as a benchmark case.
 It is shown that the fuel savings with the mass-varying ADMM solver are superior to other strategies, in both parallel and series configuration.
-In the parallel configuration, the proposed energy management strategy achieves a fuel consumption of $2115$ $\si{kg}$, namely $1.6\%$ less than with CDCS.
-Likewise, in the series configuration, a fuel consumption of $2178$ $\si{kg}$ is reported, which corresponds to a $2.2\%$ decrease over CDCS.
+In the parallel configuration, the proposed energy management strategy achieves a fuel consumption of $2115$ $\si{kg}$, namely $1.7\%$ less than with CDCS. \mdseditbis{Likewise, in the series configuration, a fuel consumption of $2188$ $\si{kg}$ is reported, which corresponds to a $1.9\%$ decrease over CDCS. }